kaspanet/rusty-kaspa/examples/zk-covenant-rollup/book/src/ch11-security-model.md

 | Input 0 suffix `[0x51, 0x75]` | Step 3 | Co-spent with state verification (not permission) |

 ## Attack scenarios and mitigations

+### Malicious host substitutes fake prev_tx

+**Attack:** The host provides a fabricated previous transaction witness with the "correct" pubkey in the output, but the action transaction doesn't actually spend that UTXO.
+This would let the host authorize transfers/exits from any account.

+**Mitigation:** The guest reads the current action transaction's `rest_preimage` at the `V1TxData` level and computes `rest_digest` from it (never trusting a host-provided digest).
+It then parses the first input's outpoint `(prev_tx_id, output_index)` from the `rest_preimage`.
+The host must provide a prev_tx witness that hashes to this exact `prev_tx_id`.
+Since the `rest_preimage` is committed via `rest_digest` → `tx_id`, and the `tx_id` is bound to the chain via sequence commitment, the host cannot forge the first input.
+Mismatch causes an assertion failure (proof cannot be generated).

+### Malicious host provides invalid SMT proof

+**Attack:** The host provides a fabricated SMT proof that claims a different balance for an account, enabling unauthorized spending.

+**Mitigation:** Every pubkey in the sparse Merkle tree has a valid proof — either for the account's actual leaf or for the empty leaf at that index.
+The guest asserts that every SMT proof verifies against the current root.
+Since a valid proof always exists, any verification failure means the host is provably lying.
+This is enforced with `assert!` (not skip), so the proof cannot be generated with invalid witnesses.

 ### Malicious host credits fake deposits